‘Dukono erupts every second’: Local guides warn of risks on volcano hike

 Speaking on condition of anonymity and requesting not to name his hotel, the staff member said that in the absence of official guidance, any decision to hike Mount Dukono is treated as the responsibility of those who choose to do so.

-He said that no guests at his hotel were currently known to be climbing the mountain, although a tourist from Spain was a recent guest and left Tobelo three days ago to travel to another island.
+He said that no guests at his hotel were currently known to be climbing the mountain, although a tourist from Spain was a recent guest and left Tobelo three days ago after climbing Mount Dukono to travel to another island.

 According to the man, his hotel, which is located more than 20km from Mount Dukono, does not provide transportation or tour guide services to the site, although it is aware of independent guides who regularly take visitors there.

-Even so, the hotel still makes an effort to ensure that guests that plan to hike are properly prepared, It does so mainly by asking detailed questions about their plans through the hired tour guides.
+Even so, the hotel still makes an effort to ensure that guests who plan to hike are properly prepared.
+It does so mainly by asking detailed questions about their plans through the hired tour guides.

 TWO ROUTES - ONE RISKIER